bshintak/Minishell/README.md

 > WEXITSTATUS(status): to be used only if WIFEXITED returned true (returns the child’s exit code)

 > wait() > it receives the status (store the child’s exit status)

+- Redirecting Input:
+> Redirection of input causes the file to be opened for reading on file descriptor
+> Or the standard input (file descriptor 0) if the file descriptor is not specified

+- Redirecting Output:
+> Redirection of output causes the file to be opened for writing on file descriptor
+> Or the standard output (file descriptor 1) if the file descriptor is not specified
+> If the file does not exist it is created; if it does exist it is truncated

+- Appending Redirected Output
+> Redirection of output causes the file to be opened for appending on file descriptor
+> Or the standard output (file descriptor 1) if the file descriptor is not specified
+> If the file does not exist it is created but if it does exist it is not truncated

+- Here Documents
+> Instructs the shell to read input from the current source until a line containing only the word specified after the heredoc
+> All of the lines read up to that point are then used as the standard input for a command